Everything You Need to Know About Parking Your Car In San Francisco

 The SFMTA uses the approach to setting parking rates in San Francisco based on demand that encourages people to park in underutilized blocks and garages, helping to open up spaces in busy areas and at busy times.
 Through “smarter pricing for parking,” the SFMTA help to achieve the right level of parking availability by periodically adjusting meter and garage to match demand.
 Known as "demand-responsive pricing."

 Parking at SFO

-If you are leaving the city for a while, you can use SFO's parking facilities.
+If you leave the city for a while, you can use SFO's parking facilities.
 Long-term parking rates are $25 per 24 hours.
-SFO parking is also useful if you are picking someone up from the airport.
+SFO parking is also useful if you pick someone up from the airport.
 In order to ease the flow of traffic at the terminal drop-off points, SFO's hourly garages are free for up to 30 minutes.
 Wait there and have your fellow traveler call you when they're ready.

 We recommend parking in residential neighborhoods.
-Just be sure to look at the street signs for any hourly/daily restrictions.
-Depending on the neighborhood you're staying near, there are also inexpensive long-term parking garages in San Francisco to leave your car.
+Just look at the street signs for any hourly/daily restrictions.
+Depending on the neighborhood you're staying near, there are inexpensive long-term parking garages in San Francisco to leave your car.

 The Mason O'Farrell Garage is located near the Powell Street BART station and just blocks away from Union Square.
 Max. daily rate: $35.
 For all rates and policies, visit their website.

 Fifth & Mission Garage816 Mission St.